ArduPilot/ardupilot_wiki/common/source/docs/common-marvelmind.rst

 Marvelmind for Non-GPS navigation
 =================================

+[copywiki destination="copter,rover"]

-This article explains how a `MarvelMind <https://marvelmind.com/>`__ system can be as a short-range substitude for a GPS allowing position control modes like Auto and Guided.
+This article explains how a `MarvelMind <https://marvelmind.com/>`__ system can be as a short-range substitute for a GPS allowing position control modes like Auto and Guided.
 See the `user manual <https://marvelmind.com/pics/marvelmind_navigation_system_manual.pdf>`__ for more details on the system.

 .. note::